GoobyFRS/bluebotpc-web/pages/faq.md

 ### Do I need an appointment?

 No appointment required.
-However calling ahead can reduce your wait times in the event we are tied up/busy.
+However calling ahead can reduce your wait times in the event we are tied up or busy.

 ### How long will it take to repair my computer?